Healthdirect Free Australian health advice you can count on.

 Key facts

-• 'Junk food' is food that contains high levels of fats, salt or sugar, and lacks nutrients such as fibre, vitamins and minerals.
+• 'Junk foods' are foods that contain high levels of fat, salt or sugar, but lack nutrients such as fibre, vitamins and minerals.

-• Reading nutritional information labels and following the Health Star Ratings system can help you make healthy food choices.
+• Reading nutritional information labels can help you make healthy food choices.

-• Understanding the nutritional value of the food you eat and being aware of advertising 'tricks' can also help you reduce your junk food intake.
+• Being aware of advertising 'tricks' can help you reduce your junk food intake.

 What is junk food?